bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/016-git-pull.md

  1 file changed, 2 insertions(+), 1 deletion(-)
 ```

-We can see that the `README.md` file was change and that there were 2 new lines added and 1 line deleted.
+We can see that the `README.md` file was changed and that there were 2 new lines added and 1 line deleted.

-Now if you were to run `git log` you will see the commit that you've made on GitHub available locally.
+Now, if you were to run `git log`, you will see the commit that you've made on GitHub available locally.

-Of course this is a simplified scenario.
-In the real world, you would not make any changes directly to GitHub, but you would most likely work with other people on the same project and you would have to pull their latest changes on regular basis.
+Of course, this is a simplified scenario.
+In the real world, you would not make any changes directly to GitHub, but you would most likely work with other people on the same project, and you would have to pull their latest changes on a regular basis.

-You need to make sure that you pull the latest changes everytime before you try to push your changes.
+You need to make sure that you pull the latest changes every time before you try to push your changes.

-Now that you know the basic Git commands, let's go ahead and learn what Git Branches are.
+Now that you know the basic Git commands let's go ahead and learn what Git Branches are.